Tereziekasalie/english-for-designers/Final thesis/index.md

 The customer gets to know the philosophy of the company and its story.

-Here I emphasize nature, nature and relationships.
+Here I emphasize nature and relationships.

 The world of fantasy is shown only on the main page of the website where I insert the white illustrations directly into the video which customers will see first.